Top 15 Human Resource Technology (HR Tech) Trends in 2022

 A recent study has found that working long hours can lead to an extreme spike in the risk of dying of heart disease later in life.
 Furthermore, overworking is connected with a drop in productivity, as well as an increased risk of mental health problems, including anxiety and depression.

-That’s why employee wellness management is one of the latest trends in HR technology.
+That’s why employee wellness management is one of the latest trends in HR software development.
 Not only does it improve the health and wellbeing of the employees, but it also allows setting realistic expectations in terms of performance and increases the chances of achieving business success.

 The management of employees’ mental and physical wellness is often achieved by employing another one of the top HR technology trends – gamification.
 An HR platform can include certain milestones and achievements that can push people to take breaks, exercise, and give feedback on their well-being.